 Bathrooms need not display only a clinical and stark wall design.
 Yes, you can surely opt for something that maintains a somewhat traditional essence.
 But at the same time, you can experiment with the designs.

-And this is where wall panels would help you.
+And this is where the wall panel would help you.
 Wall panels come with loads of advantages for any and every room.
 They would bring a lot of visual aesthetics to the bathroom.
 Not to speak of practicality as well.

 A bathroom is a place that receives a lot of traffic.
 You would be keen to guard the wall areas, for sure.
 Mark my words, wall panels would do a nice job of it.
 The waterproof wall panels in areas around showers or tubs protect the walls from water damage.
 The remaining panels in the bathroom also act as moisture-resistant items.